vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1794 Institutes of Hindu Law, or the ordinances of Manu, according to the gloss of Culluca.
 Comprising the Indian system of duties, religious and civil.
 Verbally translated from the original Sanscrit.
 Calcutta.
 (Reprinted in London 1796).
 Jordaan, Roy E. & Robert Wessing

 1999 Construction Sacrifice in India, “Seen from the East.” in: Jan E.M.
-Houben & Karel R. van Kooij (eds.), Violence DenieḍLeiden. pp. 211–247.
+Houben & Karel R. van Kooij (eds.), Violence DenieḍLeideṇpp.
+211–247.

 Joshi, Jagat Pati & A.K.
 Sharma